cgyarbrough/SSVC/doc/md_src_files/060_decision-trees.md

 ## Relationship to asset management

 Our method is for prioritizing vulnerabilities based on the risk stemming from exploitation.
-There are other reasonable asset management considerations that may influence remediation timelines.
+There are other reasonable asset management considerations that may influence *_remediation_* timelines.
 There are at least three aspects of asset management that may be important but are out of scope for SSVC.
-First and most obvious is the transaction cost of conducting the mitigation or remediation.
-System administrators are paid to develop or apply any remediations or mitigations, and there may be other transactional costs such as downtime for updates.
-Second is the risk of the remediation or mitigation introducing a new error or vulnerability.
+First and most obvious is the transaction cost of conducting the *_mitigation_* or *_remediation_*.
+System administrators are paid to develop or apply any *_remediations_* or *_mitigations_*, and there may be other transactional costs such as downtime for updates.
+Second is the risk of the *_remediation_* or *_mitigation_* introducing a new error or vulnerability.
 Regression testing is part of managing this type of risk.
-Finally, there may be an operational cost of applying a remediation or mitigation, representing an ongoing change of functionality or increased overhead.
+Finally, there may be an operational cost of applying a *_remediation_* or *_mitigation_*, representing an ongoing change of functionality or increased overhead.
 A decision maker could order work within one SSVC priority class (scheduled, out-of-cycle, etc.) based on these asset management considerations, for example.
-Once the organization remediates or mitigates all the high-priority vulnerabilities, they can then focus on the medium-level vulnerabilities with the same effort spent on the high-priority ones.
+Once the organization *_remediates_* or *_mitigates_* all the high-priority vulnerabilities, they can then focus on the medium-level vulnerabilities with the same effort spent on the high-priority ones.

 Asset management and risk management also drive some of the up-front work an organization would need to do to gather some of the necessary information.
-This situation is not new; an asset owner cannot prioritize which fixes to deploy to its assets if it does not know what assets it owns and their locations.
+This situation is not new; an asset owner cannot prioritize which *_fixes_* to deploy to its assets if it does not know what assets it owns and their locations.
 The organization can pick its choice of tools for these things; there are about 200 asset management tools on the market [@captera].
 Standards like the Software Bill of Materials (SBOM) [@manion2019sbom] would likely reduce the burden on asset management, but these are still maturing.
 If an organization does not have an asset management or risk management (see Section 4.4.6.1) plan and process in place, then it will have a non-trivial amount of work to do to establish these processes before it can take full advantage of SSVC.

 ## Supplier Tree